aleen42/PersonalWiki/summary/docker/en.md

 ### 1. Install
 ===

-- 1. Log into your Ubuntu installation as a user with `sudo` privileges.
+- i.
+Log into your Ubuntu installation as a user with `sudo` privileges.
-- 2. Verify that you have `wget` installed.
+- ii.
+Verify that you have `wget` installed.
 	- Check
 	```bash
 $ which wget
 ```
 	- If `wget` isn’t installed, install it after updating your manager:
 	```bash
 $ sudo apt-get update
 $ sdo apt-get install wget